Kreolwolf1/factory-nodejs/lib/validation/readme.md

 ), accountController.createAccount);
 ```

-##Using validation middleware
+##Using Validation Middleware

-Here we have a standart **router.js** file with a list of all application routes in one file:
+Below is a standard **router.js** file with a list of all application routes:

 ```js
 var accountController = require('./accountController');